 As the defense budget moves through Congress, shares of several major Pentagon contractors are setting all-time highs in intraday trade.

-Jim Cramer rattled off his take on caller favorite stocks, including a recently-public apparel retailer.
+Jim Cramer shares his take on callers' favorite stocks, including a recently-public apparel retailer.

 Col. Jack Jacobs, Medal of Honor Recipient and MSNBC Military Analyst, and William Cohen, former defense secretary, discuss our defense if the United States is attacked by North Korea.